grinnell-cs/csc151-images/_eboards/eboard01.md

     * Small cards to serve as flashcards, which are a good learning technique.
     * Also large post-it pads that are gridded.
     * And pens.
+    * And masks.
+* On that note ... a friendly reminder that Grinnellians are returning from around the world and brining viruses and bacteria back with them.
+    * Plus, covid is on the rise.
 * I prefer to have you book office hours.
 First priority in any time slot goes to those who book.  <https:/bit.ly/book-samr>
     * Office hours are not yet set.